bitovi/continous-exploration/README.md

 __Spacing__ - PI Planning happens all at once, this creates several difficulties:

-- It requires a huge amount of preperation is needed to organize work for a 3 month period.
+- It requires a huge amount of preparation is needed to organize work for a 3 month period.
 Individual initiative-focused meetings are easier to prepare.
 - It doesn't provide time for digestion and thoughtfulness.
 People think better when given time to digest, think, and research.
 Incremental meetings spaced out produce better results.

 __Output Mismatch__ - PI Planning doesn't often produce an output that matches what teams use for day-to-day planning.
 PI planning is often done with physical cards, strings and tape.
 While this is fun, it has the following downsides: